polina-prokofieva/ViewJSON/README.md

 vJSON.start();
 ```

-Of if you'll use source JS code from lib.sourse/ViewJSON.js:
+Or if you'll use source JS code from lib.sourse/ViewJSON.js:

 ```
 vJSON = new ViewJSON(element, json, settings);